-Our strategy is to achieve significant profits with low volatility and to make Canopius one of the most profitable and admired insurers in our market.
-With our organisational restructure now complete, we are benefiting from a reduced cost base and more streamlined processes.
+Our strategy is to make Canopius one of the most profitable and admired insurers in our market.

-Looking forward, the business continues to focus on underwriting profitability.
-We are growing the core books where we can add most value for our business partners and are seeking to add new diversifying classes only where they are a good strategic fit with our existing business.
+The business continues to focus hard on underwriting profitability.
+We are growing the core books where we can add most value and are seeking to add new diversifying classes where they are a good strategic fit with our existing business.